Updated: Jun 11

 It can also be used to set up Purpose, or even grab some cards you may not be expecting with some interesting combinations from your heroes' Classes!

-Play as the wise and faithful Saint in Calbria, the first expansion to Ivion!
+Play as the wise and faithful Saint in Ivion, the Herocrafting Card Game!

 You can find Ivion on Kickstarter, September 1st, 2020.
 Scroll down to subscribe to more updates!